The current version is usually posted at http://wlweather.net/LETTERS

 The printer is working with Dave's computer, but mine doesn't recognize its existance.
 At least I can get a copy by sneakernetting to Dave's computer.

-That was a really-greasy frozen pizza we had for supper; I had to scour the griddle I use for a pizza stone.
+That was a really-greasy frozen pizza we had for supper; I had to scour the iron griddle I use for a pizza stone.
 It was roasted mushrooms with truffle oil, lots of cheese, no sauce.
 Good change of pace, but we don't want it again soon.
 We also had steamed corn (lots of butter) and a slice of the last-of-the-season tomato I bought at the ice-rink market.

 My bike is still at the Trailhouse; I hope it's done Monday, before I go to Zale's for levothyroxin.
 I rode the flatfoot to the ice rink, but skipped all the rest.
 I'd done a major shopping at Kroger on Friday, so none of the places I would have gone were worth driving the car.